waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

     nor are present in the user's trash are pushed to the client (i.e., any locally "missing" objects created by the user are "restored").

+* **IMPORTANT**: avoidance of Qt paint errors and segfaults requires that if the Hardware Library is currently instantiated and a HardwareProduct instance is to be deleted, its row in the HW Library must first be removed (using the `del_object` method of the ObjectTableModel) before the object is deleted using orb.delete() ... this is done by doing (almost) all object deletions in the `pangalaxian.delete_object()` method).

 ## Features Requiring Platform Detection

 Some features require the desktop application to detect the platform on which